ClosedXML/ClosedXML/docs/migrations/migrate-to-0.104.rst

 Added a new type of filter (``XLFilterType.None``) that is used when autofilter doesn't have any filter.

+The filter type ``XLFilterType.DateTimeGrouping`` has been removed.
+It was an artifical type, the actual filter type is ``XLFilterType.Regular``.
+The removal allows to use regular and date time grouping in one filter column at once.

+The interface ``IXLDateTimeGroupFilteredColumn`` has been merged into ``IXLFilteredColumn``.
+That allows to specify both date time group and values for regular filter in same fluent API.

 Methods that add/set filters now have an ``bool`` parameter ``reapply``.
 By default, it is set to ``true``.
 The parameter determines if the method should immediately reapplied modified filters to the autofilter.
 This makes it possile